raspberrypi/libcamera/README.rst

   git push origin new_branch
   # make sure you do not use the -u argument for git push!!

-When creating a pull request, play around with the options to make sure that you're not creating a pull request into the raspberrypi/libcamera repository, but rather this libcamera repository.
-The option didn't appear for me by default so I had to manually select which branch I wanted to create a pull request into on GitHub.

 When pulling changes, it is also good to fetch changes from the RaspberryPi libcamera repository.
 This will automatically merge the official main branch with your own **local** repository, so make sure to push these changes.